 Fully paid ordinary shares participate in dividends and the proceeds on winding up of the Company in proportion to the number of shares held.
 At shareholders meetings, each ordinary share is entitled to one vote when a poll is called, or via a show of hands.

-After the reporting date, 2,000,000 ordinary shares were issued on 2 July 2012.
+After the reporting date, a total of 175,000 ordinary shares were issued in July and August 2013.